Archived FAQ’s

 Who should I contact with questions related to COVID-19?

-- The Minnesota Department of Health (MDH) has COVID-19 public hotline available from 9 a.m. to 7 p.m.
-Monday-Friday; Saturday 10 a.m. to 6 p.m. call 1-833-431-2053.
+• The Minnesota Department of Health (MDH) has a COVID-19 public hotline available from 9 a.m. to 7 p.m.
+Monday–Friday and 10 a.m. to 6 p.m. on Saturdays: 1-833-431-2053.

 Are more poison exposures happening due to COVID-19?

-- Always read the label
+• Always read the label

-- Follow any safety warnings
+• Follow safety warnings

-- Do not mix cleaning products as this can create hazardous gases
+• Do not mix cleaning products